-This page is dedicated to what real people have told us about living with hyperhidrosis.
-These are stories of hardship but also of triumph and hope.
-We hope you find comfort and support from them and that you'll share your hyperhidrosis story with us, too.
+Whether through reading below or listening, we hope you find comfort and support today and that you'll share your hyperhidrosis journey with us, too.
 Consider sponsoring this page or making a donation to help us keep the conversation going.
 Even a small gift can make a huge difference in our reach.

 Please know that when we post a story or a quote--it's real.
 We don't make these things up.
 This site is informed by, and serves, the hyperhidrosis community.
 So have your say.
 We will always keep your identity confidential.
 Use our Contact Us form and get in touch.
 (Please see important submission information at bottom of page.)